Multiple behaviors

 • There is no order to the behaviors; they can be written in any order that is understandable.

-• Every behavior applies on its own and must hold by itself — there is no if-then-else among them.
+• Every behavior applies on its own and must hold by itself — there is no if-then-else relationship or ordering among them.
 If a behavior’s preconditions hold, then its postconditions must hold, independent of what any other behavior says.

 In our example, if a, b, and c are all equal, then the precondiition (requires clause) of each of the three behaviors is true.
 So the postconditions of each of the behaviors must also be true.
-Fortunately they all agree.
+Fortunately they all agree in that case.

 As an experiment, this example introduces a mistake in one behavior: